We spend a lot of time talking about stories. Here’s ours.

 CEO

 [Cornell ‘26] Ameera Aftab is from Albany, New York and was born in Pakistan.
-She is studying Communication and Global Development at the College of Agriculture.
-She serves on The Dean’s Community Leadership Council, the Cornell Student Assembly, and the Advocacy Project, where she is leading a capstone initiative to develop a college success toolkit for first-generation and immigrant students at Cornell University.
+She is studying Communication and Global Development at the College of Agriculture and Life Sciences.
+On campus, she is involved with the Dean’s Community Leadership Council, Student Assembly, and the Advocacy Project, where she is leading a capstone initiative to develop a college success toolkit for first-generation and immigrant students at Cornell University.

-She is also engaged in global education policy through collaborative international research with Universidad San Francisco de Quito in Ecudor, where she will examine comparative sustainability education policies between the U.S. and Ecuador.
-Their passion for student government, alumni affairs, and advocacy drives their work at Cornell and beyond.
+She is also engaged in global education policy through initiatives like collaborative international research with Universidad San Francisco de Quito in Ecuador, where she examined comparative sustainability education policies between the U.S. and Ecuador.
+Her passion for education, equity, and advocacy drives her work at Adpro and beyond.

 Elly Conrad (she/her)